josephks/PostgreSQL-Monitor/README.md

 This is in a very very raw state.
 On the roadmap:

-* Put in stylesheets, basic html fixes
+* Pretty up the UI, it's ugly
 * Allow connections to more than just the default database
 * Put in the size page
-* Turn on auto-reloading
+* Get disk level bandwith from /proc files

 There is no authentication as of now.
 Access control must be done by the container.